-lcon Description 8 Contacts - Use to manage contact information.
-See Contacts on page 69 for more information.
+Icon Description Contacts - Use to manage contact information.
+See Contacts on page 3-9 for more information.
 DataWedge - Enables data capture using the imager.
-Diagnostic Tool - Use to diagnose the TC51.
-4 Downloads - lists all downloads files.
+2 Downloads - lists all downloads files.
 Drive - Upload photos, videos, documents, and other files to personal storage site.
 TC51 with GMS only.
 DWDemo - Provides a way to demonstrate the data capture features using the imager.
-See DataWedge Demonstration on page 87 for more information. @ Email - Use to send and receive email.
+See DataWedge Demonstration on page 3-22 for more information.
+M elemez - Use to provide diagnostic information.
+See Elemez on page 3-40 for more information. @ Email - Use to send and receive email.
 File Browser - Organize and manage files on the TC51.
-See File Browser on page 67 for more information.
+See File Browser on page 3-8 for more information.
 Gallery - Use to view photos stored on the microSD card.
-For more information, see Gallery on page 75 for more information.
-TC51 without GMS only.
+For more information, see Gallery on page 3-15 for more information.
 M Gmail - Use to send and receive email using a Google email account.
 TC51 with GMS only.
 G Google - Launches Google search application.
 TC51 with GMS only.
-G Maps - Use to see your location on a map (with public transit, traffic or satellite overlays).
-Search for any business or place of interest.
-Provides turn-by-turn navigation with voice guidance and traffic-avoidance and alternate routes, for drivers, cyclist, walkers and users of public transportation.
-TC51 with GMS only. • Music - Play music stored on the microSD card.
-TC51 without GMS only.
+G+ Google+ - Connect with people on Google social network.
+TC51 with GMS only.
+4 Hangouts - Use to communicate with friends using text messages and photos.
+TC51 with GMS only.